close

 10.0 GeV

-Originally the fifth synchrotron accelerator in the world and the only one in Korea at the time of its construction, the Pohang Light Source (PLS) is a national research facility known as the "Heart of Korea's Advanced Science."
-It enables the study of various structural properties of materials using light and serves a wide range of applications in basic research and advanced industrial fields.
-In 2012, the successful performance enhancement project (PLS-II) elevated the facility to a world-class research environment, attracting thousands of scientists annually for their experiments.
+Originally the world’s fifth synchrotron accelerator, and the first in Korea, the Pohang Light Source (PLS) is a national research facility known as the "Heart of Korea's Advanced Science."
+It enables the study of various structural properties of materials by using light, and serves a wide range of applications in basic research and advanced industrial fields.
+In 2012, successful performance enhancement yielded PLS-II, which elevated the facility to a world-class research environment that attracts thousands of scientists annually for their experiments.
 Currently, it operates a total of 36 beamlines.

 View Pohang Light Source II devices

-• PAL-XFEL (Pohang Accelerator Laboratory X-ray Free Electron Laser)
+• Pohang Accelerator Laboratory X-ray Free Electron Laser (PAL-XFEL)

-Completed in Pohang in 2016, the fourth-generation synchrotron is the third facility of its kind globally, following installations in the United States and Japan.
-This advanced accelerator produces light that is 100 million times brighter than third-generation synchrotrons and an astonishing 10 quintillion times brighter than sunlight.
-Its ultra-short pulses, which are 1/1000th the length of those from the third generation, enable the study of phenomena occurring within femtoseconds (10⁻¹⁵ seconds).
-The fourth-generation synchrotron is set to drive groundbreaking discoveries and generate new knowledge across nearly all scientific and technological fields, including medicine, pharmaceuticals, life sciences, materials science, nanotechnology, chemistry, and physics.
+Completed in 2016, PAL-XFEL is third fourth-generation synchrotron facility of its kind globally.
+This advanced accelerator produces light that is 100 million (108) times brighter than third-generation synchrotrons and an astonishing 10 quintillion (1019) times brighter than sunlight.
+Its ultra-short pulses, which are 1/1000th the length of those from the third generation, enable the study of phenomena occurring within femtoseconds (10⁻¹⁵ s).
+PAL-XFEL is set to drive groundbreaking discoveries and generate new knowledge across nearly all scientific and technological fields, including medicine, pharmaceuticals, life sciences, materials science, nanotechnology, chemistry, and physics.

 View PAL-XFEL Devices